 Students will be required to submit an essay of no more than 3,000 words with references, on a topic from each of the modules covered in the second and third terms (four essays in total between them contributing 25% of the final degree mark).
-Candidates will propose their own essay titles, which will be subject to approval by the Organising Committee.
-Candidates must submit their proposed titles based on the material covered in the corresponding lecture module by deadlines determined by the Organising Committee (see Key dates, p7 and Examination Conventions, p31).
+Candidates will propose their own essay titles, based on the material covered in the corresponding lecture module.
+Proposed titles and essay content will be subject to approval by the Organising Committee.
 Candidates must submit a word count with their work.